June 12, 2014

 One of the ironies of Big Data is that insights often look like just a few points of data.
 The ability to extract the right data from large quantities of data is one way to move toward the insights.
 Filtering data into groups is a technique that allows related information to highlight a big trend in a particular group that may be hidden when viewed in a larger set of data.
 For example, key relationships for top sales performance can be lost when looking at summary data of all stores regardless of their relative sales performance.
-By using simple statements such as ‘Stores with a 5% increase in sales in the last week’ an analyst needs no database knowledge to extract sets of data to view and study that data that best fits his performance criteria.
-The goal of any dashboard is to show performance intuitively.
-By adding simple statement s, C-Store operators can look at key data groups to understand what is causing both good and bad performance.
+The goal of convenience store performance dashboards is to be simple.
+By adding simple statements, C-Store operators can look at key data groups to understand what is causing both good and bad performance.
+For example, ‘Average age verification is 17% for beer and wine.’
+Filtering key data with short summaries is better.

 Combining grouping filters along with other selections such as date range, regions, districts and stores allows interesting sets of data to be analyzed with little effort.
 Examples of filters that can be used for C-Store Analysis include: